RagtimeGal/blog/content/Dream Journal Page.md

   - meta
 ---

-I've been writing down dreams since the start of 2020, though the frequency of me remembering my dreams appears to have decreased since I originally started.
-Dreams are storified and sometimes edited to be more suitable[^1] for a general audience.
+I've been keeping track of my dreams since the start of 2020, when a friend group started a public dream journaling space.
+I went back through those spaces and picked back up all the dreams I had jotted down and centralized them all here, in my blog's dream journal.
+The frequency at which I remember my dreams seems to fluctuate greatly from month-to-month and year-to-year.

+All dreams you'll find here are 'storified' to an extent—that is to say, I've rewritten them to be legible (though still nonsensical).
+And I've excluded details which are either too personal or otherwise non-suitable for a space on the public internet.

-I'm of the opinion that dreams are (relatively) meaningless, just a result of our conscious self attempting to perceive meaningless junk as our subconscious cleans house.
-That, however, does not make it unfun to look back at dreams and analyze them, and I think it can be a very valid form of introspection (Not because they are actually meaningful, but because by analyzing them we give it meaning).
-I also think it's fun writing practice to convert my dreams into little short-stories, attempting to maintain the absurdity while balancing it with legibility.
+I'm of the opinion that our dreams are relatively meaningless—they're just a result of our conscious brain picking up signals while the subconscious cleans house at night.
+That doesn't make it unfun to look back and analyze them though, and I think it's a very valid form of introspection (Not because they have meaning, but because by analyzing them we assign meaning).

 > [!warning] Content Warning
 > Be warned!
 Content across some of these pages may be triggering, unnerving, and grotesque.
 Some of these stories include violence against people and animals.
 Some of these stories include depictions of suicide.